msk1039/termcall/README.md

 You'll get a join screen — type a username, room ID, and server URL (pre-filled with a default), move between fields with ↑/↓, and press enter to join.

-**2. Flags.** Skip the form by passing a username and a room.
-The server URL is optional and defaults to `ws://13.127.137.230:8080/ws`:
+**2. Flags.** Skip the form by passing a username, room name and backend server url

 ```bash
 ./termcall -username alice -room my-room
 ./termcall -username alice -room my-room -server ws://localhost:8080/ws
 ```

-If you pass some flags but not both `-username` and `-room`, TermCall will ask you to pass all the arguments and print the usage.

 Once you're in a call: